-In hot, muggy weather, this is normal.
+This is normal in hot, muggy weather.
 The pan can even be half full.
-Make sure the refrigerator is level so the pan doesn't overflow.
+Make sure the refrigerator is level so the pan does not overflow.

 If the light does not work:

 - Have you checked your home's main fuses or circuit breaker box? - Is the power supply cord plugged into a live circuit with the proper voltage?
 (See page 4.)